kubetz/modular-backbone/README.md

 Modular Backbone Project Template
 =================================

-Project's goal is to provide a minimalistic structure of the Backbone project using RequireJS and up-to-date dependencies.
+Project's goal is to provide a minimalistic structure of the Backbone application using RequireJS and up-to-date dependencies.

 This project is based on the work of Thomas Davis and his [Organizing your application using Modules (require.js)](http://backbonetutorials.com/organizing-backbone-using-modules/) tutorial.

 ###Included Libraries###

-Libraries included in the project are currently only in their production (minified) versions.

 * [RequireJS 1.0.3](http://requirejs.org/) with [text plugin](http://requirejs.org/docs/download.html#text) for templates
 * [jQuery 1.7.1](http://jquery.com/)